nwjs/node/doc/api/fs.md

 See [`fs.Dir`][] for an example.

-_Directory entries returned by this iterator are in no particular order as provided by the operating system's underlying directory mechanisms._
+Directory entries returned by this iterator are in no particular order as provided by the operating system's underlying directory mechanisms.
+Entries added or removed while iterating over the directory may or may not be included in the iteration results.

 ## Class: fs.Dirent
 <!-- YAML
 added: v10.10.0
 -->

 A representation of a directory entry, as returned by reading from an [`fs.Dir`][].

 Additionally, when [`fs.readdir()`][] or [`fs.readdirSync()`][] is called with the `withFileTypes` option set to `true`, the resulting array is filled with